teracyhq/dev/README.rst

 We're going to use ``virtualbox`` for running Django projects, ``chef`` and ``vagrant`` for installing and configuring any neccessary packages.

-By using this approach, we can work on any host machine with different OS, even Windows :-).
+By using this approach, we can work on any host machine with different OS, even limited support for Windows :-).
+See FAQ section at the end of this document for more details of Windows support.

 However, Windows is NOT recommended for best development experience.
 You don't have to install tons of development stuffs on your host machine but on ``virtualbox`` only.